MicrosoftDocs/fabric-docs/docs/cicd/deployment-pipelines/understand-the-deployment-process.md

 * The maximum number of items that can be deployed in a single deployment is 300.
 * Downloading a *.pbix* file after deployment isn't supported.
 * [Microsoft 365 groups](/microsoft-365/admin/create-groups/compare-groups#microsoft-365-groups) aren't supported as pipeline admins.
-* When you're deploying a Power BI item for the first time, if another item in the target stage is similar in type (for example, if both files are reports) and has the same name, the deployment fails.
+* When you deploy a Power BI item for the first time, if another item in the target stage has the same name and type (for example, if both files are reports), the deployment fails.
 * For a list of workspace limitations, see the [workspace assignment limitations](assign-pipeline.md#considerations-and-limitations).
 * For a list of supported items, see [supported items](./intro-to-deployment-pipelines.md#supported-items).
 Any item not on the list isn't supported.
 * The deployment fails if any of the items have circular or self dependencies (for example, item A references item B and item B references item A).